DUNE-DAQ/appfwk/docs/README.md

 ### The `do_start` function

 Most DAQ modules are designed to loop over some sort of repeated action when the DAQ enters the running state, and it's in the `do_start` function that this repeated action begins.
-A very common idiom for the `do_start` function is, "Set a member atomic boolean stating that we're now in the running state, and then start one or more threads which perform actions in loops which they break out of if they see that the atomic boolean indicates we're no longer in the running state".
+A very common idiom for the `do_start` function is, "Set an atomic boolean stating that we're now in the running state, and then start one or more threads which perform actions in loops which they break out of if they see that the atomic boolean indicates we're no longer in the running state".

 While it's of course possible to accomplish this using the existing concurrency facilities provided by the C++ Standard Library, the appfwk package itself provides a class, `ThreadHelper`, which makes this easier. `ThreadHelper` is covered in detail [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/ThreadHelper-Usage-Notes/); when in use the `do_start` function can be as simple as follows:
 ```